Inerska/inerska.github.io/MyBlog/input/posts/Modern C_macro _Generic(T).md

 }
 ```

-But in modern C, you can "iterate through types" like a `switch` but for types, and thanks to that, you can overload a function like in a high-level programming language.
+But in modern C (since C11), you can "iterate through types" like a `switch` but for types, and thanks to that, you can overload a function like in a high-level programming language.

 ```c
 double mind(double, double);